abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 # Microservice Solution: Adding New Microservices

 This document explains how to add new microservices to the microservice solution template.
-In the microservice solution template, there is a folder named `services` in the root directory.
-This folder contains all the microservices in the solution.
-Each microservice is a separate ASP.NET Core application and can be developed, tested, and deployed independently.
-There is also a folder named `_templates` in the root directory.
-There are some templates in this folder that you can use to create new microservices, API gateways, and applications.
-You can customize these templates if you need to.
+In the solution template, there is a folder named `services` in the root directory, which contains all the microservices in the solution.
+Each microservice is a separate ASP.NET Core application that can be developed, tested, and deployed independently.

+Additionally, there is a folder named `_templates` in the root directory.
+This folder contains templates you can use to create new microservices, API gateways, and applications.
+These templates can be customized according to your needs.

 ## Adding a New Microservice